KingAnd7/gvsu-cis350-Machine-Learners/docs/project-proposal.md

 The major milestones for this project will be: Getting the GUI up and running.
 This will probably take us a couple of weeks of work.
 The longest part will be implementing each of the movements, with descriptions on how to do them.
 This will take the bulk of the semester to implement.
 Finally, we'll want to polish it off and make it run smoothly, and be aesthetically pleasing.
 This should take a few weeks as well.

 # Anticipated Problems
-hopefully we don't run in to any problems.
+Hopefully we don't run in to any problems.
 Currently, we aren't antipating anything.